-is a poet, musician, and teacher with a Master of Music Education degree from the University of Southern Mississippi.
+Wynne Huddleston is a poet, musician, and teacher with a Master of Music Education degree from the University of Southern Mississippi.
 She is Secretary of the Mississippi Poetry Society, 2nd Vice-President of the Mississippi Writers Guild, and a member of the National Federation of Music Educators (NfMC).
 Ms. Huddleston was selected as 2014 Mississippi Poetry Society’s Poet of the Year.
-Her book, published by the Mississippi Poetry Society, is forthcoming this year.
+Her book, From the Depths of Red Bluff, published by the Mississippi Poetry Society, Inc. is now available.

 2014 Mississippi Poetry Society Poet of the Year